jysmith/CleanData_Project/README.md

 1. Search the variable names for mean() and std() and store the array index of all matches.
 These represent the mean and standard deviation, respectively, for the key hardware measurements.
-The additional vectors containing Mean, such as gravityMean and tBodyAccMean, are notincluded since they were obtained by averaging in a signal window sample and represent a different sort of average.
+The additional vectors containing Mean, such as gravityMean and tBodyAccMean, are not included since they were obtained by averaging in a signal window sample and represent a different sort of average.
 2. Extract data and variable names corresponding to the matching index values